janlionly/SwiftySVGAPlayer/README.md

 ## License

-**SwiftySVGAPlayer** is available under the MIT license.
+**SwiftySVGAPlayer** is available under the Apache 2.0 license.
 See the [LICENSE](https://github.com/janlionly/SwiftySVGAPlayer/blob/master/LICENSE) file for more info.